-The Board requires the SVCC to have reserves of at least six months and work towards having one year's reserve as per good corporate governance.
+The Board requires the SVCC to have reserves of at least six months and is working towards this goal.

 Investment Policy

 The trustees do not have the freedom of the Grantor to make significant investments in property, tangible assets, software or IT systems without the prior approval of the Grantor the TUSLA.